Ottawa Redblacks suspend Chris Larsen amid probe into Toronto Island beating, but no suspect named

 Larsen was drafted in 2019 but hasn't appeared in a game with the team.

 The CFL also issued a statement Wednesday evening, saying it also takes the allegations "very seriously" and "look[s] forward to the outcome.

 "We want to reaffirm our values: We condemn homophobia, violence and hate.
 We support inclusivity and diversity," the statement said in part.
 "More needs to be done and we will continue to stand with the LGBTQ2S+ community."

 Statement from the CFL <a href="https://t.co/hA3Gzy31yb">pic.twitter.com/hA3Gzy31yb</a>—@CFL

-Toronto police say the force's hate crime unit has been notified and is assisting officers from 52 Division with the investigation.
+Toronto police said the force's hate crime unit has been notified and is assisting officers from 52 Division with the investigation.
 No one has been arrested or charged in the incident.

 "This remains an active investigation and extensive inquiries are being carried out including scouring for video, recovering evidence and speaking to witnesses to establish the motive," police said in a statement.

 "The Toronto Police Service understands that incidents of this nature cause concern in LGBTQ2S+ communities.
 We want to assure everyone that our investigators are working hard to determine if this was a hate crime and identify the suspects involved.
 Any type of hate crime will not be tolerated."